Harry-Heath/Unity-Lattice/README.md

 ### Compute shader based

-Deformations are done using compute shaders, so performance is equivalent to GPU skinning.
-However, like skinning, meshes affected by lattices do not support instancing.
+Deformations are done using compute shaders, so performance is about on par with GPU skinning.
+The more lattices you add though, the more performance will be hit.
+Like with skinning, meshes with lattice modifiers do not support instancing.

 ### Material support

-Deformation is done seperately from rendering, so you are able to use whatever material you'd like.
-As a bonus, the amount of stretching and squishing can be applied to a vertex channel and read in custom shaders for further dynamic effects.
+Deformation is done before rendering, so you can use whatever material you'd like.
+As a bonus, the amount of stretching and squishing along UVs can be applied to a vertex channel and read in your own shaders for further dynamic effects.
-**Note:** Stretch vertex channel writing is currently disabled as it breaks skinned modifiers.
-Skinned meshes store UV info in a different vertex buffer so need to add support for writing to secondary vertex buffer.

 <br/>
 <div align="center">